PDC-support/benchmarks-procurement/benchmarks/Synthetic/README.md

 i.e. not on any external accelerator memory and the result has to be delivered in the same location, i.e. in-place.
 The FFT library can pre-plan execution of the transformation as well as request additional workspace of up to 512 MiB.
-The benchmark execution should only utilize resources available on a single node.
+The benchmark execution must only utilize resources available on a single node.

 Unlike the other synthetic benchmarks, SingleFFT will be scored like